 Singapore’s first UNESCO World Heritage nomination was received due to the gorgeous splendor of this urban garden.
-In this huge garden, a total of 60,000 species of plants and animals can be found, with some of them like the heritage trees already a few decades old.
+In this huge garden there are more than 60,000 species of plants and animals.

 A go-to part of the Singapore Botanic Gardens is the National Orchid Garden.
-As it name suggests, this section is filled with local orchids and has become a hit among the visitors.
+As it name suggests, this section is filled with local orchids and is extremely popular with visitors.

 Little India and Arab Street

-Indians have been travelling to Singapore since the 1300s so it is not a surprise that there is a strong influence of this country in this newer city-state.
-In this enclave, you will be able to experience traditions and norms that are common among Hindus and Muslims in Singapore.
+Indians have been travelling to Singapore since the 1300’s, so it is not a surprise that there is a now a strong Indian influence.
+In this enclave, you will be able to experience traditions and norms that are common among Hindus and Muslims.

-Recommended stops in this area are the Sultan Mosque and the Sri Veeramakaliamman Temple.
-Plus, the hundreds of street food stalls and restaurants, of course.
+Recommended stops in this area are the Sultan Mosque and the Sri Veeramakaliamman Temple, as well as the hundreds of street food stalls and restaurants.

 Changi Chapel and Museum

 Only a few know that Singapore was also a victim of World War II.
-Changi Chapel and Museum is where tourists will be able to get a look at how Singapore was during the Japanese occupation.
-The visitors can go on a guided tour in this respected museum.
+Changi Chapel and Museum is where tourists go to get a look at how Singapore was during the Japanese occupation.
+Guided tours are available.

 Due to Singapore’s size and location, it is the perfect destination for those looking for a different urban environment.
-If there is one place on Earth that you will likely get to see various cultures and influences, Singapore is the place for you.
+Singapore is a beautiful place that will let you see and appreciate various cultures and influences.

 What are your top spots in Singapore?
 Let us know in the comments below!

-If you are planning to enjoy the best of Asia, Singapore has to be one of the most coveted and popular travel destinations.
-While it is the most expensive city on earth, if you are an English native speaker, you can earn your living as an expat in Singapore as an English tutor.
+If you are planning to enjoy the best of Asia, Singapore has to be one of your most coveted travel destinations.
+While it is the most expensive city on earth, if you are a native English speaker, you can earn a good living as an English tutor in Singapore.